LeandroJ0se/BigData/Kafka-Setup.md

 - `./bin/kafka-server-start.sh ./config/server.properties > ./logs/start_kafka.log &`

 ### Create a topic
-- `./bin/kafka-topics.sh --create --topic streaming-pd --bootstrap-server localhost:9092 --replication-factor 1 --partitions 1`
+- `./bin/kafka-topics.sh --create --topic streaming-bd --bootstrap-server <WSL-IP>:9092 --replication-factor 1 --partitions 1`

 ### List topics to check if everything is fine
-- `./bin/kafka-topics.sh --list --bootstrap-server localhost:9092`
+- `./bin/kafka-topics.sh --list --bootstrap-server <WSL-IP>:9092`
 ***
 ## At this moment your kafka is ready to rock and roll